amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 This is a variation of the GMRES solver for nonlinear problems.

-.. _solver-typed-aa-spec:
+.. _solver-aa-spec:
-.. admonition:: solver-typed-aa-spec
+.. admonition:: solver-aa-spec

     * `"nonlinear tolerance`" ``[double]`` **1.e-6** Defines the required error tolerance.
 The error is calculated by a PK.